Guhansingh/Employee-Management-System/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please reach out to [your.email@example.com].
+For any inquiries, please reach out to guhansingh.s@gmail.com.
 ```

 ### Notes